SwiftGen/SwiftGen/README.md

 There are also additional subcommands you can invoke from the command line to manage and configure SwiftGen:

 * The `swiftgen config` subcommand to help you with the configuration file, especially `swiftgen config init` to create a starting point for your config and `swiftgen config lint` to validate that your Config file is valid and has no errors
-* The `swiftgen templates` subcommands to help you print, duplicate, find and manage templates (both bundled and custom)
+* The `swiftgen template` subcommands to help you print, duplicate, find and manage templates (both bundled and custom)

 Lastly, you can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.